-- 1. On line 26 of your Individual Income Tax Return.
+- 1. On line 26 of your SC1040, Individual Income Tax Return.
 Calculate your Use Tax using the SC Use Tax Worksheet below.
 No additional form or paperwork is required. - 2.
 Online using our free, secure tax portal, MyDORWAY, at MyDORWAY.dor.sc.gov.
 Sign in to your existing account or create a new account to get started.
 No additional form or paperwork is required. - 3.
-Mail the UT-3 to: SCDOR, Sales Taxable, PO Box 100193, Columbia, SC 29202.
-Make the check payable to SCDOR
+Mail the UT-3 with your check to: SCDOR, Sales Taxable, PO Box 100193, Columbia, SC 29202.
+Make your check payable to SCDOR.
+Include your name, SSN, and UT-3 in the memo.
+Do not send cash.